JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

       Thrown: MethodError
 ```

-The `Test` package provides other handy macros besides the ones above.
-For more details, see the [documentation](https://docs.julialang.org/en/v1/stdlib/Test/).

-We have to do the last thing to allow automated testing: copy the tests into the `/test/runtests.jl` file in the `ImageInspector` project folder.
-The content of the `/test/runtests.jl` should be similar to the following one.
+The final testing file should be similar to the following one.

 ```julia
 # /test/runtests.jl